Board: Rossignol XV Magtek

 Conditions: Overcast skies in the early morning to patches of overcast in the mid day.
 5 inches reported over night, crusty snow/ice lingering underneath the fresh due to the warmer spring like temperatures.

-Flex: A reverse directional flex makes for a stiffer nose, softer nose, and the softest aspect being the tail.
+Flex: A reverse directional flex makes for a stiffer nose and softer tail.
 The torsional flex is enough to twist the board to catch and grip when needed.
 Over all the flex is softer than most hard charging all mountain freeride boards.

 Stability: With the way the flex pattern works you can keep your weight a bit more forward which allows you to push through chunder easier.
 This board could run over a rock field and you wouldn’t notice it, because it’s that solid and stable.